murugapl/manage-vaccinations-in-schools-guidance/app/guide/paper-forms.md

 ## Downloading a paper-based consent form

-If you receive a request to send a parent a paper-based consent form, you:
+If you receive a request to send a parent a paper-based consent form, you can download and print the relevant form from Mavis.

 1. Go to **Sessions**, then the **Scheduled** tab.
 2. Find the relevant school.